telerik/kendo-ui-core/docs-aspnet-mvc/vs-integration/create-aspnet-core-project.md

 position: 4
 ---

-# Create Kendo UI Professional Projects
+# Create Telerik UI for ASP.NET Core Projects

 This article demonstrates how to create a new Telerik UI for ASP.NET Core application.